sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 }
 ```

-### Use Exisiting
+### Use Existing

-When desiring to deploy into exising resource group, vnet, subnets, or network security group the varaiables below can be used to define the exsting resources
+When desiring to deploy into existing resource group, vnet, subnets, or network security group the variables below can be used to define the exiting resources

 | Name | Description | Type | Default | Notes |
 | :--- | ---: | ---: | ---: | ---: |